 - Extroverts are the complete opposite.
 Extroverts are the type of people who are outgoing and loud.
-They also tend to me more confident and like to show off.
-The trait theory also tells us that extroverts get board quickly; are poor at tasks that require a lot of concentration; seek excitement and change; are less responsive to pain; and are more successful in sporting situations.
+They also tend to be more confident and like to show off.
+The trait theory also tells us that extroverts get bored quickly; are poor at tasks that require a lot of concentration; seek excitement and change; are less responsive to pain; and are more successful in sporting situations.

 - An example of someone who plays these sports is Steven Gerrard, Liverpool’s captain.
 As captain, he has to be confident to lead his team to victories.
 He is loud, aggressive, and demanding, which is what is needed.

 - But, an example of an extrovert who played an individual sport is Mohamed Ali.
 He was very confident, loud, and aggressive, but played an individual sport.